Adapting the Game Plan: Finding the Right Fit for Your Team

 Here are my suggestions:

-SECOND…If you are coaching beginning athletes, build your teaching around SKILLS, SKILLS, AND SKILLS!
-A coach who neglects skill-teaching in these situations to concentrate on conditioning, fancy offensive schemes, or anything else is like a builder who nails together the walls and floors and roof of his house without first constructing a foundation!
+2. If you are coaching beginning athletes, build your teaching around skills, skills, and skills!
+A coach who neglects skill-teaching in these situations to concentrate on conditioning, fancy offensive schemes, or anything else is like a builder who nails together the walls and floors, and roof of his house without first constructing a foundation!
 Skills are the foundation of sports!

-THIRD…Since there’s a good chance you won’t have ample time to do this skill teaching if you’re coaching in one of these school or recreational programs, sort through the skills of your sport, rank them, then concentrate your efforts on the most important foundational skills while leaving the fancy stuff for another year and another season!
+3. Since there’s a good chance you won’t have ample time to do this skill teaching if you’re coaching in one of these school or recreational programs, sort through the skills of your sport, rank them, and then concentrate your efforts on the most important foundational skills while leaving the fancy stuff for another year and another season!
 This sort of prioritization might sound like a small thing, but it’s not.
-I spent six or seven years in the early part of my career coaching beginning sixth grade athletes in school programs.
-And the most valuable lesson I took from this experience is the importance of analyzing the skills of the sport you’ll be teaching, and deal with the most important ones FIRST!
+I spent six or seven years in the early part of my career coaching beginning sixth-grade athletes in school programs.
+And the most valuable lesson I took from this experience is the importance of analyzing the skills of the sport you’ll be teaching, and dealing with the most important ones first!

-FOURTH…If it’s a team sport you’re coaching, understand that skills, alone, won’t be enough.
+4. If it’s a team sport you’re coaching, understand that skills, alone, won’t be enough.
 You must furnish your little team of beginners with some sort of simple offensive and defensive scheme that will allow them to unleash these skills in some organized manner.
 This “organized manner” might be accomplished by assigning your students positions, or it might be nothing more than training them to spread out and move off the ball.
 (I might add that in the soccer games I watched yesterday, the players on every single team sucked together into little globs around the ball that caused the skills of soccer to evaporate into non-existence.)
-The first rule of thumb for most of these team sports is…SPREAD OUT!!!
+The first rule of thumb for most of these team sports is… spread out!

-I’d like to end this little ramble with a quick word about the word I just used: “CREATIVE”.
+I’d like to end this little ramble with a quick word about the word I just used: “creative”.

-A few years ago at the University of Oregon a creative coach named Chip Kelly turned the college football world on its head by creating a scheme for playing football games without huddling.
+A few years ago at the University of Oregon, a creative coach named Chip Kelly turned the college football world on its head by creating a scheme for playing football games without huddling.
 And many years before that, the track & field coach at Oregon State University, a man named Bernie Wagner, found himself with a new high jumping student named Dick Fosbury who had the bright idea of clearing the crossbar on his back rather than on his stomach.
-Wagner opened his mind and worked with Fosbury to perfect his creative new jump, and he proceeded to not only win the Olympics, but to turn the high jumping world on its back!
+Wagner opened his mind and worked with Fosbury to perfect his creative new jump, and he proceeded to not only win the Olympics but to turn the high jumping world on its back!

 Creativity doesn’t have to be as earth-shaking as revolutionizing an entire sport.
 Try simply explaining things in new and different ways.
 Try new drills, new formations, and new approaches to old ideas.